MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Physical properties of

 \subsection{IGM modeling}

 The IGM is expected to absorb large fractions of ionizing photons at $z\gtrsim3.5$ \citep{Inoue2011IGM_UVspectra,Inoue2014IGM}.
-Despite this, LCEs have been confirmed at redshifts up to $z\sim4$ \citep{Vanzella2018Ion3,Mestric2025ion3} and candidates exist up to $z\sim4.4$ \citep{Prichard2022LCEs, Kerutt2024LAE_LyC}. \objname is the highest-redshift LCE confirmed to date, which makes it imperative to assess whether it is possible to have an IGM sightline transmissive enough to allow us to observe the ionizing flux, or whether the detection of \objname calls into question our models of IGM transmission near the EoR.
+Despite this, LCEs have been confirmed at redshifts up to $z\sim4$ \citep{Vanzella2018Ion3,Mestric2025ion3} and candidates exist up to $z\sim4.4$ \citep{Prichard2022LCEs, Kerutt2024LAE_LyC}.
+The detection of \objname makes it imperative to assess whether it is possible to have an IGM sightline transmissive enough to allow us to observe the ionizing flux, or whether this result calls into question our models of IGM transmission near the EoR.

 We model the IGM using the TAOIST routine described in \cite{Bassett2021IGM_sim}.
 In brief, mock sightlines are populated with HI absorbers at randomized locations following the redshift-dependent column density distribution function (CDDF) given by \cite{Steidel2018KLCS}.
 We model individual HI absorbers with column densities between 10$^{12}$ and 10$^{21}$ cm$^{-2}$ which, at wavelengths redder than 912~\AA, produce Voigt profiles with varying Doppler widths (sampled from \citealt{Hui1999lya_profiles}).
 At bluer wavelengths, the absorption cross-section is proportional to $\lambda^{3}$ \citep{Osterbrock1974}.
-By integrating the transmission curve through our LyC band, we can calculate the transmission of the IGM (\tigm), the fraction of flux in F435W that would pass through the IGM along that mock sightline.
+By integrating the transmission curve through our LyC band, we can calculate the transmission of the IGM (\tigm), i.e., the fraction of flux in F435W that would pass through the IGM along that mock sightline.